texfaq/texfaq.github.io/FAQ-enginedev.md

 engine in modern TeX distributions means further changes may be seen, particularly in the area of accessibility.

-pdfTeX started as a topic for H&agrave;n Th&#x1ebf; Th&agrave;nh's
-Master's&nbsp;thesis, and seems first to have been published in TUGboat 18(4), in 1997 (though it was certainly discussed at the TUG'96 conference in Russia).
+pdfTeX started as a topic for Hàn Th&#x1ebf; Thành's Master's&nbsp;thesis, and seems first to have been published in TUGboat 18(4), in 1997 (though it was certainly discussed at the TUG'96 conference in Russia).
-While the world was making good use of ''pre-releases'' of pdfTeX, Th&agrave;nh used it as a test-bed for the micro-typography which was the prime subject of his Ph.D.&nbsp;research.
-Since Th&agrave;nh was finally awarded his Ph.D., day-to-day maintenance and development of pdfTeX&nbsp;1.0 (and later) has been in the hands of a group of [pdfTeX maintainers](http://www.pdftex.org) (which includes Th&agrave;nh); the group has managed to maintain a stable platform for general use.
+While the world was making good use of ''pre-releases'' of pdfTeX, Thành used it as a test-bed for the micro-typography which was the prime subject of his Ph.D.&nbsp;research.
+Since Thành was finally awarded his Ph.D., day-to-day maintenance and development of pdfTeX&nbsp;1.0 (and later) has been in the hands of a group of [pdfTeX maintainers](http://www.pdftex.org) (which includes Thành); the group has managed to maintain a stable platform for general use.

 ### XeTeX